donSchoe/Leaflet.WebGL/README.md

 **Usage**:

-You need a leaflet map and a custom drawing fallback.
+You need a leaflet map and a custom drawing callback.

 ```
 var map = L.map("map");